-Survivors of the Iguala attacks, which left three students dead, dozens wounded and 43 more missing, in the auditorium of the Ayotzinapa Teachers College.
+Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College.
 Tixtla, Guerrero.
 March 16, 2015.

 UNTIL WE FIND YOU

 On September 26, 2014, students from the Ayotzinapa Teachers College were traveling by bus in Iguala, Guerrero when they came under attack by police.
 The series of shootouts left over 20 students wounded and three dead, one of whom was tortured and found the next day with no eyes or face.
 During the attacks, police abducted 43 of the students.
-They have not been seen since.
+They were never seen again.

-Like the families of other missing people across Mexico, the loved ones of the 43 students are consumed and tormented by uncertainty.
-They have no body, no answers, no justice, and no closure.
-Years later, they continue to demand the truth and search for their missing sons.
+Like the families of over 100,000 other missing people across Mexico, the loved ones of the 43 students are consumed by uncertainty.
+After the disappearance, many relatives moved to the Ayotzinapa school to dedicate themselves to organizing and taking the search into their own hands.
+They often described feeling tormented by having no body, no answers, no justice, no closure.
+A decade later, they continue to demand the truth.

 Search posters for the 43 missing students.
 Chilpancingo, Guerrero, Mexico.
 March 5, 2015.